accessjoao/golen-lego-store/README.md

 # Welcome to the Golden Lego Store!

-## I created this online store front end application to show my skills using Typescript and React.
+## I created this online store front end application to show my skills using Typescript and React/Vite.

 ## The styling was done using CSS, Bootstrap, Canvas, and Google Fonts.